 One adult per 15 youth in the pack may attend at no cost.
 This adult will be asked to volunteer to work as program staff and must attend the 8:00 am leader’s meeting.
 To ensure your camp reservation, registrations, including all fees, must be complete thirty (30) days prior to the camp date.
 For your convenience, Bovay offers limited quantities of patches, snacks, beverages, and t-shirts for sale in the camp store called Trader Vics.

-Bovay Scout Ranch is looking for dedicated volunteers and paid staff to serve Scouting by working at Adventure Camp throughout the year and Resident Camp during July.
+Bovay Scout Ranch is looking for dedicated volunteers and paid staff to serve Scouting by working at McNair Cub Adventure Camp throughout the year and Resident Camp during July.
 The requirements are stiff; the jobs are demanding; the experience is exhilarating.
-Applications are available here.
+For applications, contact Geno Aguilar.

 - How are refunds handled?